How does Suzuki’s legendary dual-sport suit an off-road noob?

 Unlikely as it seems, the Suzuki DR650 is one of those bikes that makes grown men and women go weak at the knees.
 Since the first model appeared almost 30 years ago, and the first SE variant 10 years later, they have become known and loved around the world.

 I’ve seen even the most hardened adventurers get a misty glow in their eyes as they start talking about their next great journey and how the DR could take them there.
 ‘Bulletproof’, ‘easy to find spares’, ‘go anywhere’ … these descriptions crop up again and again.
-By this point the speaker usually has a faraway look and is staring at the horizon, returning only to reality to reflect on the very attainable price – the 2017 version is going for $8090 (+ ORC).
+By this point the speaker usually has a faraway look and is staring at the horizon, returning only to reality to reflect on the very attainable price.
 Suddenly it seems like that dream adventure is within your grasp.

 Let’s say, however, that you’re not an experienced globe-trotter, but a complete novice in the world of off-road and adventure riding.
 Is this really the bike you want to be on while you build up the skills that will take you around the country, or even the state?